An extension of Thomassen's result on choosability: Introduction

-Dvo\v{r}\'{a}k and Postle \cite{MR3758240} observed that every planar graph is DP-$5$-colorable.
-We improve these results to the following \autoref{KFIVE}, and we also extends the results for planar graphs to $K_{3, 3}$-minor-free graphs. \begin{restatable}{theorem}{KFIVE} Every $K_{5}$-minor-free graph is DP-$5$-colorable. \end{restatable}
+Dvo\v{r}\'{a}k and Postle \cite{MR3758240} have pointed out that all planar graphs are DP-$5$-colorable.
+We improve the result to the following \autoref{KFIVE}, and we also extend the result for planar graphs to the class of $K_{3, 3}$-minor-free graphs. \begin{restatable}{theorem}{KFIVE} All $K_{5}$-minor-free graphs are DP-$5$-colorable. \end{restatable}